Skip to main content

 Searching for USB ID

-1. Open your browser, enter the IP address of the host computer in the address bar.
-For example, if the host IP is 192.168.101.179, type it in and press Enter.
+1. Open a browser, enter the IP address of the host computer in the address bar.
+For example, if my host computer IP is 192.168.101.179, directly input it and press Enter.

 Loading...

-1. After accessing the host's WEB interface, find the following in the configuration options on the left sidebar:
+1. Open the WEB interface of the host computer, and find the following in the configuration options of the left sidebar:

 Loading...

-• For mainsail: Click on Machine to enter, then find printer.cfg.
+• For mainsail: Machine, click to enter, then you can find printer.cfg

 Loading...

-1. Click on printer.cfg to enter, then click on DEVICES in the top right corner.
+1. Click printer.cfg to enter, then click DEVICES on the top right corner.

 Loading...